Cameron Thompson (politician)

-Cameron Paul Thompson (born 1 October 1960) served as a member of the Australian House of Representatives representing the Division of Blair in Queensland.
+Cameron Paul Thompson (born 1 October 1960) is an Australian former politician who served as a member of the House of Representatives representing the Division of Blair in Queensland.
 A member of the Liberal Party, he served from 1998 until 2007.

 Early life

 Thompson was born in Rockhampton, Queensland, and was a radio journalist, as well as press secretary and chief of staff to several state and territory politicians in Queensland and the Northern Territory before entering politics.

 Election to parliament

 Thompson was preselected for the new division of Blair for the 1998 election.
 Considerable press at the time focussed on the contest, as the redistribution creating the seat had split One Nation leader Pauline Hanson's seat of Oxley in half.
 A Labor-friendly section around Brisbane remained in Oxley, while a more rural section became Blair.
 Hanson opted to contest Blair, which contained most of her former base.

 After election day, the contest was noted for being one of only ten occasions where a candidate who did not finish first or second went on to win under Australia's instant-runoff voting system.
 Thompson finished third on the first count, behind Hanson and Labor's Virginia Clarke.
-However, the major parties all preferenced each other ahead of Hanson, allowing Thompson to pull ahead of Clarke on National preferences.
-On the eighth count, Thompson picked up three-fourths of Clarke's preferences, enough for him to win the two party preferred vote against Hanson.
+However, the major parties all recommended that their voters preference each other ahead of Hanson, allowing Thompson to pull ahead of Clarke on Nationals voters' preferences.
+On the eighth count, Thompson picked up three quarters of Clarke's voters' preferences, enough for him to win the two-party-preferred vote against Hanson.

 Thompson's ousting of Hanson from Federal Parliament was to be his only claim to political fame.